la-techspace-team/ClaudeSkills/README.md

 ### Resume Customizer

-**Generate interview-ready, tailored resumes with AI-powered analysis**
+**Generate tailored resumes with your resume bank and get interview-ready **

 [![Version](https://img.shields.io/badge/version-1.0.0-blue)](./resume-customizer/) [![Status](https://img.shields.io/badge/status-stable-green)](./resume-customizer/)

 #### Overview
-Generate customized resumes in minutes with intelligent relevance scoring, company research, and recruiter-level feedback.
-Built from real need, proven with a 92/100 fit score on an OpenAI application.
+Generate customized resumes in 5 minutes with intelligent relevance scoring, company research, and brutally honest recruiter-level feedback based on the job you're applying for.
+Share your success stories.

 #### What It Does
 - Analyzes job descriptions and researches companies